snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 Event properties should be limited only to information that is strictly related to the event and unlikely to be reused elsewhere (e.g., error message for an application error event).

 Finally, it is a good practice to ask whether certain data really needs to be captured.
-Tracking unnecessary information uses extra bandwidth and batter power and may add extra overhead to manage.
+Tracking unnecessary information uses extra bandwidth and battery power and may add extra overhead to manage.
+Schemas can be [evolved](/docs/understanding-tracking-design/versioning-your-data-structures/) to allow adding more information later.
 Refer to the business reports identified earlier in order to assess what data needs to be tracked.

 ## Define the events